 El Salvador continues to confront multiple challenges as it strives to consolidate democratic institutions and foster democratic citizen participation.
 Currently, the country faces serious challenges in public security, accountability, and corruption.
 To successfully overcome problems in these areas, it is necessary to strengthen the capabilities of citizens to hold public officials accountable.

-In recent years, Salvadoran civil society has become more active in demanding greater transparency and democratic governance from public officials and state institutions.
-Civil groups representing a broad range of actors have found common ground in advocating reforms and have achieved meaningful results, for example through the enactment of the Access to Public Information Act that went into effect in 2011 or the striking down of the 1993 Amnesty law in 2016 which shielded former members of the military from investigation for war time atrocities.
-Paving the way for major human rights cases, Civil Society Organizations (CSOs) have played an important role in civic education, the mobilization of citizens, and the exercise of democracy and good governance.
+Civil society groups representing a broad range of actors, have found common ground in advocacy work aimed at improving the accountability of public officials to citizens.
+For example, groups have achieved meaningful results through the enactment of the Access to Public Information Act.
+This law came into effect in 2011 and struck down the 1993 Amnesty Law, which had served to shield former members of the military from investigation for war crimes.
+Paving the way for major human rights cases, work like this demonstrates the role Civil Society Organizations (CSOs) have played in improving conditions for civic education, citizen participation, and the exercise of democracy and good governance.